dziaoure/ai-ml-ucberkeley/practicl-application-2/README.md

 This goal of this project is to analyze more than 400,000 used-car listings and identify the key factors that influence the price of a used car.

-It uses Machine Learning techniques to build a model for predicting used car sales.
+It uses Machine Learning techniques to build a model for predicting used car prices.
 It then evaluates those predictions to make recommendations to used-car delears, helping them make informed pricing decisions and inventory optimization.

-I'll apply the CRISP-DM framework to describe the process for analyzing the data, building the model, and achieving the intended business objective.
+We'll apply the CRISP-DM framework to describe the process for analyzing the data, building the model, and achieving the intended business objective.

 ## 1. Business Understanding

 Used-car dealers need a reliable way to estimate the prices of their vehicles and to understand which features most strongly affect those prices.

 As previously stated, the goal of this project is to identify those features.
-So the main business question can be stated as follows: **Which features most strongly affect the price of a used car, and which regression model provides the most accurate price predictions?**
+So the main business question can be stated as follows: **Which features most strongly affect the price of a used car, and which regression model provides the most accurate price predictions based on those features?**

 ## 2. Data Undestanding